Page last updated: 07 April 2026

 • An upfront commission.
 This can be as high as 200% of the annual premium, including bonus commissions.

-• A trail commission for each subsequent year.
+• A servicing commission for each subsequent year.
 This could range from 5 to 25% depending on how much upfront commission is charged.
 Our 2016 review of insurance advisers found that most advisers charge a higher upfront commission and a lower ongoing trail commission.

 • ‘Soft’ commissions which include tickets to sporting events, small value gifts and others.